-An entire chapter of Genesis is devoted to the sexual violation of Jacob's daughter Dinah and its consequences.
-Many commentators pin the blame on Dinah herself.
-Mike Ford analyzes the details of this unfortunate incident and reaches some broad conclusions about who was responsible for this grievous crime and its aftermath.
+An entire chapter of Genesis is devoted to the sexual violation of Dinah and its consequences.
+Who bears the responsibility for this grievous crime?

 Throughout man's long history, cruelty—both to other people and to animals—has been a frequent stain on human character; it is an unfortunate part of human nature.
 The Bible consistently denounces cruelty in all its forms.